RileySKrusky/config-ad/README.md

 <h3>1) Creating Resource Group</h3>

 <p>Open up your Microsoft Azure and search for "Resource Group" in the search bar.
 Once you have selected "Resource Groups", click the top left button that says "Create".
 I will be naming my resource group "Active-Directory-Lab".
-Make sure to select your region to the corrisponding region you are in (I'm in Canada, so my region would be Central Canada).
+Make sure to select your region to the corresponding region you are in (I'm in Canada, so my region would be Central Canada).
 Once you are done, you can simply review and create.</p>

 <img src="https://i.imgur.com/Adulmc4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <h3>2) Creating A Virtuall Network</h3>

 <p> For this step, you will go up to the search bar again and search up "Virtual Networks".
-After you have selected Virtual Networks you can begin the procces by clicking the "Create" icon on the top left under "Virtual Networks".
+After you have selected Virtual Networks you can begin the process by clicking the "Create" icon on the top left under "Virtual Networks".
 You will then be prompted to the "Create Virtual Network" screen where you will follow the same procedure as the one listed in step 2.
-Make sure you have selected the resopurce group you just created and make sure your region is the same as your resource group.
+Make sure you have selected the resource group you just created and make sure your region is the same as your resource group.
 I will be naming my virtual network "Active-Directory-Vnet".
 Once you have completed those steps, press "Review and Create" and "Create" on the bottom left of the screen. </p>

 <img src="https://i.imgur.com/UMjl4mE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>